codsen/codsen/packages/object-fill-missing-keys/README.md

 ## How this works

 This library performs the key creation part in the JSON files' _normalisation_ operation.
-JSON file normalisation is, basically, making a set of JSON files to have the same key set.
+JSON file normalisation is making a set of JSON files to have the same key set.

 **Here's how it slots in the normalisation process:**

 First, you take two or more plain objects, normally originating from JSON files' contents.

 Then, you [calculate](https://github.com/codsen/json-comb-core#getkeyset) the _schema reference_ out of them.
-It's basically a superset object of all possible keys used across the objects (your JSON files).
+It's a superset object of all possible keys used across the objects (your JSON files).

 Finally, you go through your plain objects second time, one-by-one and [fill missing keys](https://github.com/codsen/json-comb-core#enforcekeyset) using **this library**.
 It takes the plain object and your generated _schema reference_ (and optionally a custom placeholder if you don't like Boolean `false`) and creates missing keys/arrays in that plain object.

 ---

 Alternatively, you can use this library just to add missing keys.
-Mind you, for performance reasons, schema is expected to have all key _values_ equal to placeholders.
-This way, when creation happens, it can be merged over and those placeholder values come into right places as placeholders.
+Mind you, for performance reasons; schema is expected to have all key _values_ equal to placeholders.
+This way, when creation happens, it can be merged over, and those placeholder values come into right places as placeholders.
 This means, if you provide a schema with some keys having values as non-placeholder, you'll get those values written onto your objects.

-Previously I kept "insurance" function which took a schema reference object and overwrote all its values to the `opts.placeholder`, but then I understood that "normal" reference schemas will always come with right key values anyway and such operation would waste resources.
+Previously I kept "insurance" function which took a schema reference object and overwrote all its values to the `opts.placeholder`, but then I understood that "normal" reference schemas will always come with right key values anyway, and such operation would waste resources.

 **[⬆ &nbsp;back to top](#)**